legion-platform/legion/docs/source/tutorials_wine.rst

     $ legionctl conn create -f ./legion/deployment.legion.yaml

-After some time the :term:`Deploy` process will finish.
+After some time, the :term:`Deploy` process will finish.

 To check its status, run: